Book Meeting

 The main focus of UX design is to create a product that meets the needs and expectations of the user, with the goal of creating a positive and meaningful customer experience.
 UX designers work to ensure that the product is easy to use, effective, and enjoyable to interact with.

-The main focus of UI design is to create a visually appealing and intuitive interface that allows users to interact with the product seamlessly and effectively.
+The main focus of Good UI design is to create a visually appealing and intuitive interface that allows users to interact with the product seamlessly and effectively.
 UI designers work to create a consistent visual style that reflects the brand identity and meets the needs of the target audience.

 2. Tools and Methods: